 Robert Folk of the University of Texas at Austin, draws scientific attention to tiny spheroidal and ovoid objects found in the sedimentary rocks found in the hot springs of Viterbo; it could in fact be fossil nanobacteria, calcified remains of organisms 30nm in size (while modern

 American biologists Thomas Cech and Sidney Altman receive the Nobel Prize for their studies carried out in the 1980s, which led to the discovery that certain types of RNA can behave like enzymes towards themselves by cutting themselves in two and mending themselves, that is,

-In the Southern Hemisphere the population of blue whales is reduced, by the relentless hunting, to only 500 specimens, of the 250 thousand that were at the beginning of the 20th century.
+In the Southern Hemisphere the population of blue whales is reduced, by the relentless hunting, to only 500 specimens, of the 250 thousand that were at the beginning of the twentieth century.
 Whale bodies are used to make margarine, soaps, lubricants, explosives (the glycerin in whale

 French scientist Jacques Benveniste publishes a study in the journal Nature in which he believes that homeopathy triggers a reaction in some blood cells.
 However, it will not be possible to repeat the results of the study in other laboratories.
 James Randi, a famous illusionist and scam

 The American Gertrude Belle Elion receives the Nobel Prize for having developed an innovative method for the synthesis of medicines.
 It thus contributes to saving 5MLN of lives (estimate updated at the beginning of the 21st century)

-Richard Lenski of the University of Michigan in East Lansing begins a ten-year experiment with Escherichia coli bacteria, which he allows to evolve under constant conditions.
-In 2010 it produced more than 50,000 generations.
+Richard Lenski of the University of Michigan at East Lansing begins a ten-year experiment with Escherichia coli bacteria, which he allows to evolve under constant conditions.
+In 2010 it produced more than 50 thousand generations.
 This is the Long-term Evolution Experiment started with 12 strains of Escherichia

 Weiskrantz discovers that the visual cortex (located in the occipital part – behind – of the brain – brain -) is not the only region responsible for sight: there are other small areas that allow the patient to conjecture what he is seeing.